-The Office of Student Records is located in the Eason Student Services Building - 107 on the Main Campus in Statesville.
-Our office assists students with processing transcripts, grading processes, enrollment and degree verifications, address or name changes and withdrawals.
-The Office of Student Records is also responsible for certifying students have fulfilled graduation requirements, orders diplomas, and oversees the Commencement ceremony, evaluates transcripts and processes course substitutions.
+The Office of Student Records is located in the Eason Student Services Building - 107 on the Statesville Campus.
+Our office assists students with processing transcripts, grading processes, enrollment and degree verifications, address and name changes, and withdrawals.
+The Office of Student Records is also responsible for certifying students have fulfilled graduation requirements, orders diplomas, oversees the Commencement ceremony, evaluates transcripts, and processes course substitutions.

 Again, welcome to Mitchell Community College!

 We look forward to helping you Prepare to Excel.

 College Catalogs- View current and previous years catalogs for Mitchell Community College.

 Transcript Requests - Curriculum transcripts may be requested by one of the methods below: